-If you’re looking for a delicious, gluten-free and dairy-free dessert, try these soft and chewy Oat Flour Cookies.
+If you’re looking for a delicious, gluten-free and dairy-free treat, try these soft and chewy Oat Flour Cookies.
 And, they’re vegan and refined sugar-free too!
 You can easily make them nut-free by swapping out the pecans for chocolate chunks or chips.

 The year was 2015.
 I was working full time as a marketing assistant for an engineering company while moonlighting as a food blogger.